lawrsp/antd-form-redux/README.md

 ```

 ## Usage
-connect antd-form to redux use like redux-form's like "reduxForm" HOC.
+Connect antd form with redux use "reduxForm" HOC like use redux-form.

 You just need 2 steps:

 ### Step-1. add reducer to your reducers
 ```